cmichi/unencrypted-wifi-slideshow/README.md

 wireless network.
 During the presentation we plan to hand out smartphones with pre-installed apps and let the pupils experiment with them.

-**Current state: Definitely Work-In-Progress!**
+**Current state: Getting better, I consider it still WIP!**
-I am developing under Mac OS X and -- as far as I know -- it currently doesn't work on other operating systems.
-On my system it works well though!
+Has been succesfully tested in Firefox 10 under Mac OS X and Linux.

 # Install & Run